Home Expeditions Antarctica Expedition Guide

 Ross Sea — 26 to 32 days

 The most remote and least visited part of Antarctica — the Ross Sea coast, accessible only in summer and only on longer voyages from New Zealand.
-Emperor penguin colonies, the Dry Valleys (the largest ice-free area on the continent), the Ross Ice Shelf, and historic huts from the Shackleton and Scott expeditions.
-This is a voyage for experienced expedition travellers who have already completed a Peninsula voyage and want to go further.
+Emperor penguin colonies, the Dry Valleys, the Ross Ice Shelf, and historic huts from the Shackleton and Scott expeditions.
+A voyage for experienced expedition travellers who have already completed a Peninsula voyage and want to go further.
 Departures are limited; book years in advance.

 Each month of the Antarctic season offers a distinct experience.
-The right month depends on which wildlife and conditions are most important to your group.
+The right month depends on which wildlife and conditions matter most to your group.

 November — Early Season